JezSw/nekRS/doc/source/user_guide/postprocessing.rst

 All scalar fields and vectors fields are then represented on those ``numOfPoints=2007040`` points.

+..
 ParaView Reader
+..
 VisIt (issue)

 On HPC, one might want to use
 ``export ADIOS2_INSTALL_DIR=<path-to-adios2>``
+..
 ENABLE_ADIOS FIXME: move to installation

-ADIOS2 format is more flexicle in the sense that it allows user to name the variables freely as an additional field.
+ADIOS2 format is more flexible in the sense that it allows user to name the variables freely as an additional field.
 Here is an example of dumping a file contains ``velocity`` vector and a scalar field of ``q_criterion``.

+..
 TODO: add link to file

 - Global variables